TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Structures:
 ·Cave Cavities are now optimized even more and looks better too!
 ·Added Mushroom temples to spawn in Mushroom biome!
 They have a secret hidden in them...
+·Fixed bug where Hanging Ruins ceiling can be exposed on 1 block thick floating ledges.

     Biomes:
 ·Mushroom Biomes now generates more mushrooms underground.